10 most amazing ancient rock-cut temples in India

 The geology of Deccan Plateau and some more regions of India provides enough cliff faces and domes perfectly suitable to create rock-cut architecture.

-There are known more than 1,500 rock cut structures in India, which were created 2,300 – 800 years ago.
+There are known more than 1,500 rock-cut temples in India, as well as other structures that were created 2,300 – 800 years ago.
 Many contain artworks of global importance, and most of these cave temples are adorned with unbelievable, intricate stone carvings and sometimes – paintings.
-These structures themselves represent amazing achievements of structural engineering, precision and unbelievable skills of craftsmanship.
+These structures themselves represent amazing achievements of structural engineering, precision, and unbelievable skills of craftsmanship.

 About this list

-Wondermondo presents a list of 10 most amazing ancient rock cut structures in India… and at the same time is not confident about this list.
+Wondermondo presents a list of 10 most amazing ancient rock-cut temples in India… and at the same time is not confident about this list.

 But may be here had to be Gavi Gangadhareshwara Temple (Karnataka) – a rock cut temple which was aligned to allow sunrays to shine on shrine exactly at the time of important religious festivity?